 After deactivating HAL, Dave reaches Jupiter to find another astral alignment and Monolith waiting for him.
 All at once, his pod begins to travel across an endless temporal landscape between two impossibly-colored planes of time and space soaring by.
 Kubrick visually equates the journey to a trek over the Grand Canyon or pulsating ocean.
 However extended this sequence may be, the trip washes away the previous events in the film and leaves the viewer fresh for what comes next.
 Dave awakens, his pod set in a room flourishing with decorations straight from, appropriately, The Age of Enlightenment, the quarters containing that same white, antiseptic sheen as a space station.
 Is Dave an antique, like the artwork and furnishings adorning the room, locked inside what Clarke called an “astral zoo”?
 Dave witnesses himself aging in a flawless meshing of progressions.
 It is unclear how long this transformation takes; it could be a matter of minutes or over an expanse of years.
 He grows older and older until, in the end, the Monolith appears once more at the edge of his bed, and he experiences an all-expansive rebirth of some kind, seemingly transcending time and space.
 Realized as an intangible, soft-filter and slightly transparent ubiquitous baby, this “Star Child” looks down upon his former Earth, having grown beyond its physical crudeness in every way into something more insubstantial.
 Is the child a God-like figure watching over Earth?
 Is this ending cynical or hopeful?
 The figure, no matter how many explanations are offered by viewers and scholars, remains an impenetrable and majestic image.

 Though the plot’s broad stokes allow subjective interpretation as to Kubrick’s subject, scholarly analysis dwells too much on the episode involving HAL, because it manifests the most traditionally cinematic and dramatic conflict among the film’s segments.
 Instead, think about the whole and what this segment means as a piece within the overall design.
 Technology, the fault of which is exhibited by HAL, provides no solutions other than tools to further propel our species toward a revelatory rebirth.
-Kubrick suggests that humanity controls its own fate through our slow development into a greater, more evolved species.
+Kubrick suggests that humanity controls its own fate through our slow development into a greater, more evolved, non-physical species.
 Perhaps his audience is meant to consider how far humanity has to go before reaching any such transcendence, and in that his film inspires species-scale self-reflection.
-The Monoliths, then, might be understood as markers or stepping stones, guiding us along the evolutionary ladder by an apparent extra-terrestrial presence.
+The Monoliths, then, might be understood as markers or stepping stones, guiding us along the evolutionary ladder by an apparent extra-terrestrial presence, signaling them as to when humanity has readied itself for the next stage of evolution.
 Aliens supervise and even control via Monolith, positioning the enigmatic forms like preset goals or checkpoints that note the progress of the human race from wild animals to problem solvers, from travelers to the moon to explorers of the entire solar system, from surveyors of open space to inter-dimensional wayfarers voyaging into the existential and non-linear realms.
 They set breadcrumbs and guide us beyond the need for crude tools like the bone club, the spacecraft, or artificial intelligence, and in the end lay bare where humanity began, and where inevitably it will end up.